imputnet/cobalt/docs/configure-for-youtube.md

 1. if you haven't done it already, clone the cobalt repo, go to the cloned directory, and run `pnpm install`

-2. run `pnpm run -C api token:youtube`
+2. run `pnpm -C api token:youtube`

 3. follow instructions, use incognito mode in your browser when signing in. i cannot stress this enough, but again, **DO NOT USE YOUR PERSONAL GOOGLE ACCOUNT**.